2i2c-org/team-compass/practices/coordination.md

 * [Deliverables](coordination:active-backlog) are discrete units of value that we bring to others.
 To be ready for work, they should be scoped properly, with enough information to complete them (e.g., a set of [tasks](coordination:tasks)).
 * The [Project Backlog](coordination:project-backlog) contains lists of **deliverables** that we are currently working towards across all of the 2i2c projects.
 Deliverables on the Project Backlog define our team priorities at any moment.
 * [Tasks](coordination:tasks) are concrete actions to take, and should be accomplishable in a single work session by one person.
-* The [Active Development Backlog](coordination:active-backlog) contains lists of **tasks** that we are currently working on.
+* The [Activity Backlog](coordination:active-backlog) contains lists of **tasks** that we are currently working on.
 This defines 2i2c's current activity.

 (coordination:project-backlog)=
 ### Project Backlogs